Skip to main content

 Jellyfish is an enterprise engineering management platform that connects engineering work to business outcomes.
 It excels at portfolio-level visibility: tracking how engineering investment maps to product initiatives, strategic priorities, and business goals.
 The platform integrates with Jira, Git, CI/CD, and calendar tools to build a comprehensive picture of where engineering effort goes.

-Strengths: Best-in-class business alignment reporting.
+Strengths: Excellent business alignment reporting.
 Board-ready dashboards that translate engineering work into language executives understand.
 Strong headcount planning and capacity modeling features.
 Broad integration surface (20+ tools).
 Solid customer success for enterprise onboarding.

 Limitations: Expensive.
 Not transparent about pricing but typically $40,000-100,000+ annually.
 Overkill for teams under 100 engineers.
 Setup takes weeks, not minutes.
 The depth of Git-level metrics (review quality, code hotspots, knowledge silos) is thinner than focused analytics tools.
 Privacy concerns from teams wary of calendar and activity data collection.